Aava-Android/widget-wiz-public/README.md

 ## About the Project

-WidgetWiz is a school project created by students of Oulu University of Applied Sciences (OAMK): Anssi Kulotie, Niko Kolehmainen, and Miikka Tyvelä.
+WidgetWiz is a school project created by students of Oulu University of Applied Sciences (OAMK):
+Anssi Kulotie
+Niko Kolehmainen
+Miikka Tyvelä